niravb1992/vhosts.local/README.md

 Run
 ======
-Download the latest release from the releases tab, extract it, and simply;
+Download the latest release from the releases tab, extract it, and simply:

 ````
 sudo ./vhost.py